EasyA-Tech/stacks-handbook/README.md

 # Credit/Inspiration

-This handbook was inspired by the famous [awesome lists]([https://github.com/sindresorhus/awesome] by sindresorhus.
+This handbook was inspired by the famous [awesome lists](https://github.com/sindresorhus/awesome by sindresorhus).
 We need awesome lists for Web3 ecosystems, with more of a hacker's guide to how they work.
 This is the answer to that need.